 To provide near term funding, the Company borrowed \$40,000 in April 2020 and \$20,000 in December 2020 under the federal government Covid-19 relief program Canadian Emergency Business Assistance ("CEBA").
-These funds are interest free until December 31, 2023 and if the loans are repaid by December 31, 2023, \$20,000 of the loans is forgiven.
-After December 31, 2023 the loans bear interest at 5% per annum and all principal and interest amounts must be paid no later than December 31, 2025.
-Once there is greater certainty as it relates to both the markets and the future progress of the project, the Company will look at raising sufficient funds to maintain its reduced level of activity into the future, including the repayment of the loans.
+These funds are interest free until January 18, 2024 and if the loans are repaid by January 18, 2024, \$20,000 of the loans is forgiven.
+After January 18, 2024 the loans bear interest at 5% per annum and all principal and interest amounts must be paid no later than December 31, 2026. (see note 13)

-The Company classifies the \$20,000 potential forgiveness as a government grant and recognizes this amount in deferred government grants until such time as the December 31, 2023 payment threshold is met.
+The Company classifies the \$20,000 potential forgiveness as a government grant and recognizes this amount in deferred government grants until such time as the January 18, 2024 payment threshold is met.
 At that time the Company recognizes the grant as other income.
 Furthermore, the below-market rate of interest is treated as a government grant.
 The present value of the difference in cashflows related to the difference between a market interest rate, which the Company estimated to be 8%, and the 0% rate is also recorded in deferred government grants.